Once upon an SP time, there were three awesome articles detailing the history of SummitPost (up through 2006).

 Silly as it may sound, photo voting has caused a lot of discontent on the site, and it even has caused some members to leave.
 To a similar but lesser degree, a flawed system of voting on content pages has caused significant unhappiness.

 A 10-point scale sounded great in theory, but in practice it had serious problems.
 For the most part, people were voting 10/10 or not at all.
-This resulted from a combination of factors: people voting and trying to get others to vote on their own submissions in turn, people complaining (sometimes in the forums and sometimes through nasty private messages) about "low votes," and people just wanting to be nice by voting 10 on something that really wasn't top-notch quality (related to this was the complaint about certain members who would vote 10 on anything, even if it was poor or incomplete, and this is still an issue on SP).
-There probably were other reasons as well, but those were the big ones.
+This resulted from a combination of factors, including these: people voting and thus hoping others would vote on their own submissions in turn, people complaining (sometimes in the forums and sometimes through nasty private messages) about "low votes," and people just wanting to be nice by voting 10 on something that really wasn't top-notch quality (related to this was the complaint about certain members who would vote 10 on anything, even if it was poor or incomplete, and this is still an issue on SP).
+There probably were other reasons as well, but those were some of the big ones.

-Human nature was the culprit, but what brought this out was a system that didn't really fit with people's expectations and experiences.
+Human nature was the culprit, but what brought this out was a system that didn't really fit with people's expectations and experiences, and that system was probably the root of it all.

 In the U.S. school system-- and although SP is an international site, a strong majority of its active membership is from the U.S.-- a 90% is usually a low A, an excellent grade.
 So many would have expected a 9/10-- which in the voting system is "Wow!
 Amazing"-- to translate to 90% and be seen as a good score.
 Page scores would represent an average, and an 8 or 9 would be a positive vote.
 Even a 7 might be seen as one; 7 means "Good" in the SP system although it translates to the low end of average in the U.S. grading system.